tabarra/txAdmin/docs/dev_notes.md

         - [x] better random id (no random id? stable-hash?)
         - [x] settings enforce unique id
 - [x] added filters to the in-game playerlist
+- New Statistics stuff:
+    - [x] reorganize stats into a unified statsManager component
+    - [ ] add simple crash detection
+    - [ ] evaluate and maybe add event bus
+    - [ ] write code to visualize the data
+    - [ ] write txRuntime log optimizer
 - [ ] NEW PAGE: Dashboard
     - [ ] new performance chart
+    - [ ] add new statistics
-    - [ ] number callouts from legacy players page
+    - [ ] maybe: number callouts from legacy players page
     - [ ] warning for dev builds of txadmin
     - [ ] warning for top servers